shreyamishra9618/kpop-back-end/README.md

 Fandom life made easier and more dynamic.
 Stay connected with your artists on K-pop Trivia Fever!
 Here you can play quizes, read blogs and create quizes or blog related to your favorite K-pop group or idol.

 This is the backend part consisting of sql data base for the k-pop react based web application.

-## Use

-## Mock up

-## Collaboration
-Mo Risk- She was responsible for most of the CSS, and getting the quiz and blog pages up and ruinning.
-She made sure that users can get their questions and answers entered and saved for others to have fun.
-Mo made sure that users were able to connect a picture to their quiz and or blog.

-Michelle Beaudoin- She was responsible for the wiki page, she made sure each card had a photo, and when clicked there was wiki information on each person or group that was on the specific card.
-She filled the data file with all of the info used.
-She also created our README so others may use this project.

 ##
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).